GDiamante/homepage/README.md

 # homepage
-Simple home page with quick links to frequently used websites
+Simple home page with quick links to frequently used websites and an editable note